 Many existing fraud systems which rely heavily on business rules make it easy for fraudsters to take advantage of the anonymity of digital channels to bypass these systems and fly under the radar.

-Luckily, we’re seeing a shift taking place in the industry, with many acquirers starting to invest in fraud systems which offer in-session monitoring, a feature that enables them to identify behavioural anomalies even at the application stage, including bot attacks, multiple applications with the same information, suspicious IP location, etc.
+Luckily, we’re seeing a shift taking place in the industry, with many acquirers starting to invest in fraud systems which offer in-session monitoring, a feature that enables them to identify behavioral anomalies even at the application stage, including bot attacks, multiple applications with the same information, suspicious IP location, etc.

-In addition, fraud systems using Adaptive Behavioural Analytics can look up past alerts to check if certain details have been used in previous applications.
+In addition, fraud systems using Adaptive Behavioral Analytics can look up past alerts to check if certain details have been used in previous applications.
 Depending on the amount and quality of data available, a smart fraud prevention system can also use external information to flag up information given in an application and show if there is an association with other suspect activity.

 Criminals are also known to “test the waters” to figure out the best way to successfully launch a fraud attack.
 Advanced fraud prevention systems use link analysis to find existing accounts that might be linked to new suspicious activity, ensuring that all potentially fraudulent accounts are captured.

 Roger has worked in the payments industry for more than 30 years and is a Featurespace Subject Matter Expert in Payments.
-Having worked both with issuers and acquirers, Roger brings his financial services industry expertise and insight to his role, ensuring that Featurespace’s ARIC™ Fraud Hub enhancements match the risk management needs and requirements of acquirers, merchants and payment processors in the financial services sector.
+Having worked both with issuers and acquirers, Roger brings his financial services industry expertise and insight to his role, ensuring that Featurespace’s ARIC™ Risk Hub enhancements match the risk management needs and requirements of acquirers, merchants and payment processors in the financial services sector.